EmilianoG-byte/EmilianoG-byte/README.md

 ### About me 👀

-- 🌊 Outisde of work/study I like to play football, skate, swim, and windsurf
+- 🌊 Outside of work/study I like to play football, skate, swim, and windsurf
 - 🥘 Enjoy cooking for my friends
 - 🍰 BIG, BIG, BIG fan of cakes
 - 📚 Always eager to learn about cool proofs and coding tricks